Jethro (biblical figure): Names

-It became, however, generally accepted that he had seven names: "Reuel", "Jether", "Jethro", "Hobab", "Heber", "Keni" (comp.
+In Jewish tradition, these discrepancies were explained in the belief that the father-in-law of Moses had seven names: "Reuel", "Jether", "Jethro", "Hobab", "Heber", "Keni" (comp.
 Judges i.
 16, iv.
 11), and "Putiel"; Eleazar's father-in-law (Ex. vi.
 25) being identified with Jethro by interpreting his name either as "he who abandoned idolatry" or as "who fattened calves for the sake of sacrifices to the idol".

-According to some modern scholars, "Jethro" was really a title meaning "His Excellency", and that "Reuel" was the figure's actual, given name.
+According to some modern scholars, "Jethro" was a title meaning "His Excellency", and that "Reuel" was his personal, given name.

 Druze

 Jethro, Moses' non-Hebrew father-in-law, is a central figure, particularly in the rites and pilgrimages, of the Druze religion.
 He is called Shuayb and viewed as the most important prophet for the Druze.

 Nabi Shuʿayb is the site recognized by Druze as the tomb of Shuʿayb.
 It is located at Hittin in the Lower Galilee and is the holiest shrine and most important pilgrimage site for the Druze.
-Each year on 25 April, the Druze gather at the site in a holiday known as Ziyarat al-Nabi Shuʿayb to discuss community affairs and commemorate the anniversary of Jethro's death with singing, dancing and feasting.
+Each year on 25 April, the Druze gather at Nabi Shuʿayb in a holiday known as Ziyarat al-Nabi Shuʿayb to discuss community affairs and commemorate the anniversary of Jethro's death with singing, dancing and feasting.
 Another Druze shrine in Ein Qiniyye is the supposed burial place of Jethro's sister, Sit Shahwana.

 Jethro is revered as the chief prophet in the Druze religion.
 They believe he was a "hidden" and "true prophet" who communicated directly with God and then passed on that knowledge to Moses, whom they describe as a "recognised" and "revealed prophet."
 According to Druze belief, Moses was allowed to wed Zipporah, the daughter of Jethro, after helping save his daughters and their flock from competing herdsmen.
 He is also considered an ancestor of the Druze; as is expressed by such prominent Druze as Amal Nasser el-Din, and according to Salman Tarif, who was a prominent Druze shaykh, this makes the Druze related to the Jews through marriage.
 This view has been used to represent an element of the special relationship between Israeli Jews and Druze.
 The Israeli Druze also have a folktale called "Jethro's revenge on the [Sunni Muslim] inhabitants of the village of Hittin."

-In Islam he is mentioned in the Quran as a prophet who was sent to the city of Midian.
-His people were destroyed because of their corruption except for the believers.
-He is thought to be the father-in-law for prophet Moses.